|The Constitution of the American Association of Plastic Surgeons

 Section 3 - Nominating Committee

-The Nominating Committee shall be composed of five members.
-The Chair shall be the immediate Past President.
-Two members will be elected by the Board at its Annual Meeting and two members elected at the Annual Business Meeting.
+The Nominating Committee shall be composed of six members.
+The Chair shall be the immediate Past President without vote, the previous past president, two members elected by the Board at its Annual Meeting and two members elected at the Annual Business Meeting.

 AMENDMENT OF THE BY-LAWS